damientil/CSGen1HMI/README.md

 # CSGen1HMI

+## HMI board : wiring

+### Target interface SWD

+ARM's **S**erial **W**ire **D**ebug (**SWD**) replaces the traditional 5-pin JTAG debug interface by introducing a 2-pin interface with a clock (SWDCLK) and a single bi-directional data pin (SWDIO), providing all the normal JTAG debug and test functionality.

+SWDIO and SWCLK are overlaid on the TMS and TCK pins, allowing to use the same connector for JTAG and SWD.
+In order to communicate with a device via SWD, data is send on SWDIO, synchronous to the SWCLK.
+With every rising edge of SWCLK, one bit of data is transmitted or received on the SWDIO pin.

+### SWD wiring on PCB

 ## Connect to Wifi Beagle hotspot
 * Wifi host : BeaglePlay-xxx
 * Password : BeaglePlay or Beagle board